Social work in a global world

 What you will learn

-The course is organized together with 5.
-Semester class in our study programs “Bachelor in child protection and child welfare” and “Bachelor in child protection and child welfare.”
+The course is organized together with 5. semester class in our study programs “Bachelor in child protection and child welfare” and “Bachelor in child protection and child welfare.”

 The course has four modules: